New Zealand American Football Federation: History

-American Football has been played in New Zealand in an organised form since 1982.
+American football has been played in New Zealand in an organised form since 1982.
 Early scrimmages reportedly taking place as far back as 1971 at Kelston Boys High school and run by "The Godfather" of NZ football, George O'Scanlon.
-The first reported game was in 1975 between a team in Auckland known as the ADC Cowboys who travelled to Hamilton for a one-off game against a team from Church College.
+The first reported game was in 1975 between a team in Auckland known as the ADC (Auckland Distribution Centre) Cowboys who travelled to Hamilton for a one-off game against the CCNZOB's (Church College NZ Old Boys).

+As is tradition in American football USA, a cheer squad also traveled with the ADC Cowboys to support the team.
+This was the start of a long affiliation of cheer squads formed by teams to support the game of American football in NZ.

 The scrimmages in Auckland continued and would go on to see the formation of the Metro Lions and Henderson Rangers clubs.
 There were 4 original clubs formed in 1982, based in Auckland; South Auckland Saints, Metro Lions, Henderson Rangers and North Shore.
 2 of those clubs remain today, the Saints as South Auckland Raiders and the Mountain Lions as Metro Lions.
 Much later competition was started in Wellington and other clubs were formed in places like Whangarei, Tauranga, Hamilton, Wanganui, Palmerston North and Levin.

 The game today sees the continued growth of the game in Canterbury, Hawkes Bay and Nelson.

 1940's exhibition football was played in wartime New Zealand, with games put on by US serviceman during WW2.
 Reported games were played in both Auckland and Wellington between rival US warships.

 1949 sees the first reported NZ football player to make a US college team.
 Joe Hapi from the Hawkes Bay area appears on the BYU Cougars football team as an offensive lineman.

 1964 saw exhibition football played in Gisborne as elders of The Church of Jesus Christ of Latter-Day Saints put on a game complete with full equipment for the locals.
 Kaiti Trojans played the Te Hapara Packers.

 Once again in the late '70s, elders of The Church of Jesus Christ of Latter-Day Saints introduced football to the Polynesian communities in Auckland and Hamilton, which would lead to the early scrimmages and the competition in Auckland as we know it today.